DreamCompute FAQs

 If you delete an instance or volume without first copying data off of it or creating an image-based snapshot, that data cannot be recovered.

-Ceph is designed to deliver extreme durability of data, by creating and managing replicas of your data that are intelligently distributed across zones in different data centers.
+However, DreamCompute block storage is based on Ceph, which is a highly scalable, redundant, and self-healing storage technology.
+Ceph is designed to deliver extreme durability of data by creating and managing replicas of your data that are intelligently distributed across zones in different data centers.
 The system automatically detects potential corruption of data or potential failure or degradation of any storage node and immediately creates new replicas from redundant data copies, delivering enterprise-grade durability.

 Did this article answer your questions?